Thinking about buying a new house—or your first house—is an exciting time, but it can be overwhelming when you consider all the moving parts.

 Attend the Closing

 When you attend the closing, you will need to bring a certified check or a wire transfer receipt, as well as your photo ID, and proof of insurance as required by your lender.
 You, the seller, and other relevant parties will sign all the necessary paperwork.
-You will leave the closing with a copy of the loan estimate, the closing disclosure, the escrow statement, and the mortgage agreement, and your keys!
+You will leave the closing with a copy of the loan estimate, the closing disclosure, the escrow statement, the mortgage agreement, and your keys!

 Your lender holds the deed until you pay off your mortgage, but they typically send a copy to you after closing.